linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 	 - Any expenditure that creates benefits over many years is an investment (or asset)
 	 - Expenditures that generate benefits only in current year are operating expenses
 	- Therefore,  capital expenditures for PP&E are investments
-- But intangibles also generate future benefits and require capital expenditures:
+- But [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangibles]] also generate future benefits and require capital expenditures:
 - Accountants have treated these expenditures as operating expenses
 	 - Unless they acquired in market transaction
-	 - Acquired intangibles (e.g.,  via M&A,  etc.) are capitalized and amortized
+	 - Acquired [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangibles]] (e.g.,  via M&A,  etc.) are capitalized and amortized
 - Since the TCJA,  IRS also requires amortization of R&D (5 years)

 #### INTANGIBLE INVESTMENTS ARE NOT JUST R&D